fitihamlak/Voting-system/README.md

 ```
 **Getting Started:**

 Before deploying the smart contract, make sure you have a Celo account and its private key.
-If you're new to Celo or need assistance, check out this [tutorial on creating a Celo account and obtaining the private key](https://coin98.net/what-is-celo-wallet).
+If you're new to Celo or need assistance, follow these steps to create a Celo account and ensure the security of your private key:

+1. **Create a Celo Account:**
+   - Visit the [Celo Wallet](https://celowallet.app/) to create a new Celo account.
+Follow the on-screen instructions to set up your wallet.

+2. **Secure Your Private Key:**
+   - Your private key is a sensitive piece of information.
+Ensure you securely store and backup your private key.
+Consider using hardware wallets or secure key management practices.

+3. **Tutorial: Creating a Celo Account and Securing Private Key:**
+   - For a detailed walkthrough, check out the [tutorial on creating a Celo account and securing your private key](https://docs.celo.org/celo-owner-guide/overview).
+This tutorial provides step-by-step guidance for a secure setup.

+4. **Provide Private Key for Deployment:**
+   - Once you have your Celo account and private key, export the private key and use it during the deployment process.
+For example:
+      ```bash
+      export PRIVATE_KEY=your_private_key
+      node deploy.js
+      ```

 Ensure you keep your private key secure and never share it publicly.

+For further assistance or troubleshooting, refer to the [Celo documentation](https://docs.celo.org/).

 Run the deployment script using:
 ```bash